infantiablue/techika/src/blog/posts/cryptocurrency-real-time-chart.md

 ---
-title: Develop a basic cryptocurrency chart app with (near) real-time updating, by using Vite, React Hooks, and Plotly
+title: Build a Real-Time Cryptocurrency Chart with React and Plotly
 description: How to make a basic cryptocurrency chart app with (near) real-time updating, by using Vite, React Hooks, and Plotly
 author: Truong Phan
 type: article